axibase/atsd/configuration/entity_views.md

 #### Text with Entity Label

-Entity labels may be defined for entries.
+Entity labels can be defined for entities.
 Otherwise, entity name is displayed.

 * Configuration